cedar-framework/cedar/README.md

 # Usage

-- The `config.json` file lists the main configuration settings for the solver, while `halo-config.json` identifies custom settings for the halo library.
+- The `config.json` file lists the main configuration settings for the solver.
 - `src/config/schema.json` describes the full set of options.
 - Adding `"log": ["status","error","info","debug"]` to the `config.json` file will give verbose output.